 How Honorlock Works

-Unlike some live online proctoring services, Honorlock doesn’t require you to download any software—all you need to do is install a Google Chrome extension, a process that takes about 30 seconds and helps protect your privacy.
+Honorlock requires you to install a Google Chrome extension, a process that takes about 30 seconds and helps protect your privacy.

 Because all of our exams are proctored through a web extension, your data is extra secure.
 Throughout the entire exam process, Honorlock has no access to your computer, operating system, or network.
 Our online proctoring system can’t read, change, or modify data, and it also can’t access or interact with any secondary storage devices.
 Everything stays self-contained in your browser—and we only use it during the exam.
 Plus, if concerns persist, you can simply uninstall the extension as soon as your exam is over (since re-installing it for your next exam is so easy).